fivetran/fivetran_sdk/development-guide.md

 - `utc_delete_before` has millisecond precision.

 #### WriteBatchRequest
 - `replace_files` is for the `upsert` operation where the rows should be inserted if they don't exist or updated if they do.
 Each row always provides values for all columns.
-Populate the `_fivetran_synced` column in the destination with the values coming in from the .CSV files.
+Populate the `_fivetran_synced` column in the destination with the values coming in from the CSV files.

 - `update_files` is for the `update` operation where modified columns have actual values whereas unmodified columns have the special value `unmodified_string` in `CsvFileParams`.
 Soft-deleted rows arrive in here as well.
-Update the `_fivetran_synced` column in the destination with the values coming in from the .CSV files.
+Update the `_fivetran_synced` column in the destination with the values coming in from the CSV files.

 - `delete_files` is for the `hard delete` operation.
 Use primary key columns (or `_fivetran_id` system column for primary-keyless tables) to perform `DELETE FROM`.

 Also, Fivetran deduplicates operations such that each primary key shows up only once in any of the operations.

 Do not assume order of columns in the batch files.
-Always read the .CSV file header to determine the column order.
+Always read the CSV file header to determine the column order.

 - `CsvFileParams`:
     - `null_string` value is used to represent `NULL` value in all batch files.
     - `unmodified_string` value is used to indicate columns in `update_files` where the values did not change.

 ### Examples of Data Types
-Examples of each [DataType](https://github.com/fivetran/fivetran_sdk/blob/main/common.proto#L73C6-L73C14) as they would appear in .CSV batch files are as follows:
+Examples of each [DataType](https://github.com/fivetran/fivetran_sdk/blob/main/common.proto#L73C6-L73C14) as they would appear in CSV batch files are as follows:
 - UNSPECIFIED: This data type never appears in batch files
 - BOOLEAN: "true", "false"
 - SHORT: -32768 ..
 32767